GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 {{< accordion kicker="Day 1" title="Tuesday, June 22, 2021 11:00 AM – 4:00 PM ET" icon="fas fa-copy" >}}

-## Tuesday, June 22, 2021 11:00 AM – 4:00 PM ET

 ### Keynote: The Future of Design Must Be Trauma-Informed (11:00 am - 12:00 pm, ET)

-####* After more than a year of living through a pandemic, we are all experiencing new normals, new ways of being, and new traumas.
+After more than a year of living through a pandemic, we are all experiencing new normals, new ways of being, and new traumas.
 Rachael Dietkus will talk about her journey from an [AmeriCorps](https://americorps.gov/) member in 1998, to her time as a federal employee from 2010 - 2016, and her current work as a social worker and design researcher focused on trauma in design.

 In this session you will hear from the following speaker: